dynamic-intelligence-lab/parallel_lyapunov_exponents/README.md

 ## Possible Further Optimizations

 The code in this repository is a reference implementation meant to correspond as closely as possible to the formulation in our paper.
 We know that further optimizations are possible.

 For example, our code in `lyapunov_exponents.py` currently checks if all bias elements at each step on the left are still zeroed with the following statement,

 ```python
 B_on_L_is_still_zeroed = (goom.exp(log_B_on_L) == 0).all(dim=(-2, -1))
 ```

 which could be implemented more efficiently, say, by checking a boolean flag per position.

-We have refrained from implementing this and other optimizations, because _we want the code here to correspond as closely as possible to the formulation in our paper_.
+We have refrained from implementing this and other optimizations because _we want the code here to correspond as closely as possible to the formulation in our paper_.
 If you want to implement additional optimizations, you're welcome to do so on a separate repository of your own.

 ## Citing